 The Athletic Training Education Program (ATEP) consists of a pre-professional phase during which time students will take introductory athletic training, biology, and chemistry courses in preparation for full acceptance into the ATEP.
 Also, during the pre-professional phase students will complete 100 hours of observation and submit an application for acceptance into the program.
 The deadline for application to the ATEP is November 1st for transfer students and March 1st for freshman and transfer students during the first full year at Marist.
 Admission to the program is competitive and based upon academic performance, references, and an essay, as well as successful completion of the first year's coursework and an observation-hour requirement.
 An interview may be requested.
 Transfer admission requirements are available by contacting the Program Director of Athletic Training or the Director of Transfer Admission at Marist College.
 Applications to the ATEP are available in the Department of Athletic Training.
 Enrollment in the ATEP is limited to allow an effective student-to-clinical-instructor ratio.
 Upon full acceptance into the ATEP students must have a physical examination, current CPR/AED certification, training in blood-borne pathogens, complete a technical standards document, and adhere to the Retention Policy.
-Information on each of these requirements is available in the Department of Athletic Training, a name tag, and watch to meet dress code requirements for the ATEP.
+Information on each of these requirements is available in the Department of Athletic Training.
+In addition to the course requirements there is a clinical requirement of 800 hours under the direct supervision of a Certified Athletic Trainer.
+Students are required to purchase clothing, a name tag, and a watch to meet dress code requirements for the ATEP.
 Any expenses related to traveling to and from clinical sites are the responsibility of the student.
 Refer to the Athletic Training Student Policy and Procedure Manual for specific costs.
-The most current information on the Athletic Training Education Program is located on the Department of Athletic Training web page: www.marist.edu/science/athtrain/.
+The most current information on the Athletic Training Education Program is located on the Department of Athletic Training web page: www.marist.edu/science/athtraining/.

-REQUIREMENTS FOR A BACHELOR OF SCIENCE IN ATHLETIC TRAINING
+REOUIREMENTS FOR A BACHELOR OF SCIENCE IN ATHLETIC TRAINING